davidmathei/ceusdosul-site/content/agenda/_index.en.md

 title: "Agenda"
 description: ""
 featured_image: "/images/david_astronomia-18.jpg"
-MetaDesc: "We plan ahead stargazing dates with our mobile observatory along several places in teh western Algarve and western Alentejo.
+MetaDesc: "We plan ahead stargazing dates with our mobile observatory along several places in the western Algarve and western Alentejo.
 See our Agenda for upcoming dates or book us directly."
 weight: 10
 ---